mdb1710/9tcbase/_posts/city-guys-rock-the-vote.md

 ---
 title: "Rock The Vote: A Special School Election Episode of City Guys"
 excerpt: "In the realm of '90s sitcoms, City Guys held a special place in the hearts of young viewers.
 The show, which aired on NBC from 1997 to 2001, tackled relatable teen issues with humor, heart, and a touch of social commentary.
-One episode, in particular, stands out for its enduring message: "Rock the Vote."
+One episode, in particular, stands out for its enduring message: Rock the Vote."
 coverImage: "/assets/blog/city-guys-rock-the-vote/boomboxsample.png"
 date: "2024-11-05T05:35:07.322Z"
 author: